leoopd/learning-devOps/docker/README.md

      ```

 #### 14.05.23
-docker-compose.yml is reachable
+1. docker-compose.yml is reachable
 - if `network_mode: host` is added on code-server-config level

-~~trying to make the password via file work~~
+2. ~~trying to make the password via file work~~
-- normal file can't be found by code-server
+- ~~normal file can't be found by code-server~~
-  - seems like the password has to be input via swarm secret, postponed for now
+  - ~~seems like the password has to be input via swarm secret, postponed for now~~

+3. preparing the env to run the scs_ai flaskapp
+   - added the venv, installed required modules and `pip freeze >> requirements.txt`
+    - app runs fine